jawhiteley/mu_card_dividers_resize/README.md

 In practice, I found 7 cm (2.76 inches) is the minimum height to be readable above sleeved cards, and still fit resonably in the inserts from [TinkeringPaws](https://www.etsy.com/ca/listing/997029350/marvel-united-board-game-insert).
 The core box only allows for 6.8 cm clearance, but they fit at a slight angle, which also leaves a little extra space to be able to easily take cards out from between dividers.
 The current settings might be a bit taller than 7 cm (I can always cut them a bit shorter than printed).
 The beauty of this system is that they can be resized to whatever height you prefer.

 Note that because of how R Markdown and LaTeX handle images, the code here allows you to increase the height relative to the original width, but not decrease it (i.e., it can only _decrease_ the aspect ratio).
 It is _possible_ to make the dividers even shorter in LaTeX, but would require additional code and clipping the original graphics.
-If you want shorter dividers, you can always just cut them down: this tool is to allow **taller** dividers, which the original filse don't allow.
+If you want shorter dividers, you can always just cut them down: this tool is to allow **taller** dividers, which the original files don't allow.

-## Compile the Rmarkdown file
+## 3. Compile the Rmarkdown file

 Once the parameters have been set, you just need to `knit` the R Markdown file.
 In Rstudio, you can simply click on the **Knit** button: see "[R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/compile.html)" for more details.